vkocjancic/PhoneBookSearcher/README.md

 PhoneBookSearcher
 =================

-Applications for searching and displaying telephone numbers
+Application for searching and displaying telephone numbers